-The vape aerosol inhaled and exhaled by the user does not usually have a strong odour but they may have a sweet smell depending on the flavour.
+Vapour from vapes does not usually have a strong odour but they may have a sweet smell depending on the flavour.

 WHAT IS IN A VAPE?

 Vape aerosol is not water vapour.
 The main ingredient in vapes is propylene glycol, vegetable glycerine or glycerol.